-If you look up the word persona, you’ll find it means identity, role or character.
+If you look up the word persona, you’ll find it means an identity, role or character.
 And that’s probably a good description for the Personas in Affinity Photo.
 Each of the Personas changes the identity of Affinity Photo to suit a specific editing role.

 Different Personas for Different Roles

-A series of icons in Affinity Photo provides access to different Personas.
+A series of icons in Affinity Photo provides access to the different Personas.
 You’ll find the icons to the left-hand side of the toolbar as shown in the following screenshot.

 The Personas as numbered are:

 - Tone Mapping Persona

 - Export Persona

 This Persona is the main editing workspace in Affinity Photo.
 It’s also the default Persona when editing an image.
 Typically, you use this Persona if you want to perform tasks like removing or moving objects in an image.
 If you want to apply an adjustment to an image to enhance its colour or make it black and white.

 Use the Photo Persona to perform all your photo editing.
 You can then drop into the other Personas as you need to use those tools.
 Yes, that’s correct.
 Each of the different Personas has different tools, although you’ll find some tools are common across the different Personas.